junxit/us-congress-bills-109/bill.md

 - Whereas cancer touches almost every family, with over 10,000,000 Americans now living with a history of cancer;
 - Whereas at least half of all cancer deaths could be prevented by applying existing knowledge;
 - Whereas the Director of the National Cancer Institute has set a bold goal to eliminate suffering and death due to cancer by 2015; and
-- Whereas eliminating suffering and death due to cancer will require a commitment by the Congress to continue to make the fight against cancer a priority: Now, therefore, be it
+- Whereas eliminating suffering and death due to cancer will require a commitment by the Congress and the private sector to continue to make the fight against cancer a priority: Now, therefore, be it

 That the Congress supports the goal of eliminating suffering and death due to cancer by 2015.